-Our service is voluntary, where an individual chooses change and feels ready for learning and development.
+Taking part in our services is voluntary, where an individual chooses change and feels ready for learning and development.
 We use experiential learning with cognitive and therapeutic developmental techniques to build skills and unlock confidence.
 This offers support and challenge, so individuals make sustained progress towards their goals.
 This can take time; we help people build the right foundations and protective factors to succeed for the rest of their lives.

 Most participants receive up to 9 months’ support in communities with the help of a dedicated outreach worker as a trusted professional.
 Our support includes a catalyst for change in the form of a wilderness journey (between 5 and 10 days duration) delivered in the Scottish Highlands and led by expert outdoor development practitioners.